Capital Xtra

-Capital XTRA (formerly Choice FM) is a Global-owned radio station that broadcasts on 96.9 FM and 107.1 FM in Greater London.
-Nationally, it is heard on DAB Digital Radio, Freesat, Sky, Virgin Media and Global Player.
+Capital XTRA (formerly Choice FM) is a British digital radio station owned and operated by Global.
+It broadcasts on 96.9 and 107.1 FM in Greater London, and nationally on DAB, Global Player and television platforms.
 It specialises in hip hop, grime and R&B music, and is a commercial competitor to BBC Radio 1Xtra.

+As of September 2024, the station broadcasts to a weekly audience of 1.7 million listeners, according to RAJAR.

 History

 Choice 96.9

 Choice 96.9 began as an independent company in March 1990, broadcasting from studios in Trinity Gardens, Brixton.
 It was Britain’s first 24-hour black music radio station with a licence, covering South London.
 The group won a second licence (see Buzz FM) in 1995, bringing a local version of their London offering to Birmingham, on 102.2 FM - in place of Buzz FM.

 The advent of digital radio in the UK saw Choice, which already had an active webstream, joining the new MXR consortium and launching a DAB service which anchored London output with news inserts produced by the consortium's news service DNN.

 The Birmingham licence was sold to Chrysalis Radio in 1999 and became Galaxy Birmingham, but Choice expanded within the capital in May 2000 when a largely independent North London licence was awarded for Choice 107.1, with the intention of reaching a larger Afro-Caribbean audience outside the limited range of the coverage from Brixton.
 The station was now broadcasting from Borough High Street, Borough, London.

 Having previously been a minority shareholder, Capital Radio Group took full control of the station in February 2004 and moved the station's base from the target service area to the group's central studios in London's Leicester Square.
 The move resulted in a community march from the coverage area and their studios.
 It was accused of selling out as some of their DJs were removed and replaced by their Kiss counterparts who play some electronic music.

 By 12 October 2004, Capital had received and implemented a merger of their FM licences, operating a service across the capital on the two frequencies and cutting back on the North London-specific music requirements.

-The DAB service also became a simulcast of the London station, with the demise of local drop-ins.

 Following their takeover of Choice, Capital Radio Group merged with GWR to form GCap Media in 2005.
 Choice was flagged up as one of the key brands of the new larger network, and the station was made available to digital TV viewers via its addition to Sky (and later to Virgin Media).

 GCap were subsequently taken over by Global Radio, who already owned the Galaxy Network of dance/urban music stations.
 Despite the separate music format and branding, Choice was marketed to advertisers as part of the Galaxy network for package advertising deals.
 In 2010 Global Radio announced that the Galaxy network stations would be networked with 95.8 Capital FM, leaving Choice as a standalone brand again.